samarkinv1/samarkinv1/README.md

 I have experience with the following tools: SQL, Python, Power BI, Excel.
 Currently passionate about learning and practicing with machine learning.

-I if you wish to contact me - feel free to reach me via e-mail: vyacheslav.samarkin@gmail.com or telegram: @samarkinvi
+If you wish to contact me - feel free to reach me via e-mail: vyacheslav.samarkin@gmail.com or telegram: @samarkinvi

+Peace ✌️
 <!--
 **samarkinv1/samarkinv1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.